pyeventsourcing/esdbclient/README.md

 assert events[2].data == event1.data
 ```

-Read a limited number of recorded events from a specific commit position.
+The example below shows how to read a limited number (one) of the recorded events
+in the database forwards from a specific commit position.

 ```python
 events = list(client.read_all_events(position=commit_position1, limit=1))